mpadge/hackmd-stat-software/unsupervised.md

     and issue informative error messages when incompatible data are submitted.

-The following code demonstrates an example of a routine which fails to meet this standard.
+The following code demonstrates an example of a routine from the base `stats` package which fails to meet this standard.

 ``` r
 d <- dist (USArrests) # example from help file for 'hclust' function